12 September 2023

 - Schemes available in thousands of job roles

 - No tuition fees.
 Costs are covered by the employer (with government funding)

 - Salary paid for the duration of the programme

 University student vs Apprentice

-Meet Mark.
-Mark is a student at Dartmouth University
+Meet Mark – A student at Dartmouth University

 Mark studies Business.
 He is also a member of the Music Society, where he plays the clarinet in a band called The Yardies.
 Mark’s life at university consists of lectures, individual study and research projects.

-Jeremy works for a large accounting firm, doing real work, while he studies towards professional qualifications with six other apprentices.
+Jeremy works for a large accounting firm while studying towards professional qualifications with six other apprentices.

 Jeremy attends a freestyle dance class with his fellow apprentices on weekends.